explodinglabs/explodinglabs.github.io/_posts/2021-01-11-write-6x-less-code.markdown

 ---
 layout: post
-title: How to write 6x less code
+title: Write 6x less code
+permalink: /write-6x-less-code
-permalink: /how-to-write-6x-less-code
+redirect_from: /how-to-write-6x-less-code
 ---
 I see this repeatedly in my job as a software engineer (using impure imperative languages):